Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Candidates must complete the Council’s fingerprinting process.
 Upon submission of an online application candidates will be sent a confirmation email.
 This email will include a link to the information on getting fingerprinted.
 The fingerprinting is done electronically at locations all over the country.
 There is a fee paid to the fingerprint facility.

 Candidates with a criminal history must also complete a Criminal History Evaluation process to be cleared for licensure.
-For additional information, please also visit Information for Prospective Applicants with Criminal Backgrounds (scroll to the bottom of the page).
+For additional information, please also visit Information for Prospective Applicants with Criminal Backgrounds.

 Exam: